rich-murphey/wasm-hostcall-example/README.md

 functions between WebAssembly and host will almost certainly be enhanced.
 Here are some production uses:

-* Fastly uses this interface in their [http_guest] API, to run customer Wasm http servers on edge compute.
+* Fastly provides a Wasm [http_guest] API, to run customer Wasm http servers on edge compute.
-* Cloudflare uses this for a
-Wireshark filter API, [Wirefilter] for customer firewall at the edge.
+* Cloudflare providea a Wasm Wireshark firewall API, [Wirefilter], to run customer firewall at the edge.

 This demo is intended to show how to work within certain interim limitations on argument types.